| Residences | Civilian Occupation |

 Early Life & Family

 Adams’s father was killed at work when a wall collapsed on him at the corner of Front and Jeffrey Streets in Chester, Pennsylvania, on December 20, 1938.
 The Adams family subsequently moved to Delaware, where Lillian Adams was born and still had family.
-When he was recorded in the census on April 18, 1940, Adams was living in White Clay Hundred in New Castle County, Delaware (on “Road #18 Christiana–Newark,” today’s Route 273).
-At the time, Adams, his mother, and younger sister were staying at the house where his uncle and aunt (Charles and Lorraine Buckingham) and his three cousins lived.
+When he was recorded in the census in April 1940, Adams was living in White Clay Hundred in New Castle County, Delaware (on “Road #18 Christiana–Newark,” today’s Delaware Route 273).
+At the time, Adams, his mother, and younger sister were staying at the house where his uncle and aunt, Charles and Lorraine Buckingham, and his three cousins lived.

 Military Career